ds-rants/ds-rants/posts/2025/2025_04_24_Consultancy_obliteration/index.md

 > Can you please give me the commit ID of your merge request?
 I asked innocently.

 The trap has already been set in motion.
-I already looked a the tags on the pipeline that has been running for [REDACTED].
+I already looked a the tags on the pipeline that has been running for **[REDACTED]**.
 I know which commit triggered it.
 **IT'S THEIRS.**
-And sadly for them, I like to play with my food before I eat it.
+And sadly for them, I like to play with my food before eating it.

 So I let them look for the commit ID.
 They give it to me.
 I double-check.
 I triple-check.
 And then: